 Behind the scenes - Getting in touch

-We genuinely treasure the comments you send about the station.
-When we launched four years ago, we never imagined the nature of the spontaneous feedback we’d receive
+When we launched over four years ago, we never imagined the nature of the spontaneous feedback we’d receive.
+We genuinely treasure the messages you send us.

 “I really enjoy your station, manned by educated, well spoken, interesting, erudite, witty and chatty, Normal, experienced, presenters It is a real pleasure to have you all keep me company”.

-When you fill in the ‘contact’ form on the website, your message is always read by one of the station team.
+When you fill in the ‘contact’ form on the website, your message is always read by one of our small station team.
 Messages for a presenter about their programme are simply passed straight to them - others we try to reply to directly where relevant.

 If you drop a line to a presenter directly - either using their email address or by clicking on their face on the website – your note will pop into their own email inbox at their home from where their programme is broadcast.
-Again, whilst we mention many messages on-air and reply to some, it’s just impossible to handle them all.
-You’ll understand that the more interesting your note or story, the more likely it is to be mentioned!
+Again, whilst we mention many messages on-air and reply to some, it’s just impossible to mention them all or reply.
+You’ll understand that the more interesting your note or story, the more likely it is to be mentioned on the radio!

 Requests for particular songs are best addressed directly to our dedicated weekly request show with Paul Robey.

 We usually ask for your email address so that we can write back where necessary.
 Please take care to write it correctly!
-You’d be amazed how many times we try to write to people who’ve not given us the correct address!
+You’d be amazed how many times we waste time writing to people who’ve not given us the correct address!

 Whilst most messages include very welcome praise, others feature some concerns or criticism.
-We try to answer those as best we can, taking on board relevant points but trying to explain our position if we disagree.
-They are all considered, apart from the occasional nasty ones which we just delete.
+We try to answer those as best we can, taking on board relevant points but trying to explain our position honestly if we disagree.
+They are all considered, apart from the occasional silly or rude one which we just delete.

 We also receive letters in the post to our PO Box.
 That's fine, but we regret we are not able to write back or post off autographed pics etc.